 The recommended workflow for creating a new secret is as follows:

 1.)
 Make sure to have all public keys from

 2.)
 Encrypt the secret with your own public key

 reencrypt_pillar.py script to re-encrypt it for all current

 Whenever changing the list of recipients (i.e. adding new keys and/or

 removing keys) you need to reencrypt all pillar data.
 The recommended way

 $ ./bin/reencrypt_pillar.py --recipients-file encrypted_pillar_recipients -r pillar

-NOTE: Reencryption will NOT change and/or update the secrets itself.
-Previous recipients might still be able to decrypt old versions of the encrypted pillar (version control!), so when necessary, make sure to also change the secrets themselves.
+NOTE: Reencryption will only reencrypt the secrets in accordance with the current list of recipients.
+It will not change and/or update the secrets itself.
+Previous recipients might still be able to decrypt old versions of the encrypted pillar (version control!), so when appropriate, make sure to also change the secrets themselves.